mbuchoff/devopsorlando/events/proxmox.md

   # Changed NSG of proxmox-nic
   ```

+- Chrome Reader Mode extension somehow interferes with web proxy
+- You can ssh into your proxmox
 - First thing, Updates > Refresh, _Upgrade
   - Ignore errors
   - Turn off Proxmox repositories by going into Updates > Repositories and disabling anything with `enterprise.proxmox`